status-im/the-explainers/authors/swader/14-justification/en_US/final.md

 ---

 Hopefully this clears up any justification and finalization questions you may have had.
-Many thanks to [Dustin](https://github.com/tersec), [Mamy](https://github.com/mratsim), and [Justin](https://twitter.com/drakefjustin) for their review of this short explainer!
+Many thanks to [Dustin](https://github.com/tersec), [Mamy](https://github.com/mratsim), and [Justin](https://twitter.com/drakefjustin) and [Danny](https://twitter.com/dannyryan) for their help with this short explainer!